mmlacak/crochess/docs/source/libcc/ccpath.rst

 .. c:struct:: CcPathLink

-    Node containing path segment, and links to other nodes.
+    Node containing path segment, and links to other nodes in a path tree.

     Forking :term:`path`\s are introduced by single :c:member:`fork` path; all other possible :term:`path`\s after the same e.g. divergence are then linked